 Support Squadrons in Japan

-Number 77 Squadron was the only combat element allocated by the RAAF to Korea.
+No. 77 Squadron was the only combat element allocated by the RAAF to Korea.
 Support units remained based in Iwakuni, Japan but were called upon to serve in Korea when required.
 These included RAAF Number 491 Maintenance Squadron who repaired and maintained RAAF aircraft (they would recover crashed aircraft when required too).
-Their skill was critical in the Korean War and the squadron were known for their excellent work effort in keeping Number 77 Squadron fighters well maintained and ready for service at all times (they would work up to 16 hours a day to keep the fighters flying).
+Their skill was critical in the Korean War and the squadron were known for their excellent work effort in keeping fighter aircraft well maintained and ready for service at all times (they would work up to 16 hours a day to keep the fighters flying).

 The crews and nurses aboard these flights flew low and often into quite terrible weather (thunderstorms, snow storms, ice, typhoons, dangerous winds, zero visibility and more!) along with dangerous conditions from ground fire and frozen slippery landing fields but they never let the Commonwealth down.
 Between January 1951 and December 1953 they evacuated 12,762 troops to safety and urgent medical attention.

-Number 36 Squadron remained in the region until well after the ceasefire ended the war and did not return to Australia until 1955.
+No. 36 Squadron remained in the region until well after the ceasefire ended the war and did not return to Australia until 1955.
 The 4 Dakota’s of the squadron remained in Japan until July 8th, 1956 and became RAAF Transport Flight (Japan).
-Upon their return the flight was disbanded but Number 36 Squadron continues to operate in the RAAF today.
+Upon their return the flight was disbanded but No. 36 Squadron continues to operate in the RAAF today.

 The Korean War was over but the RAAF was still involved in the Malayan Emergency until 1960 and then more conflicts against communist forces broke out in South East Asia.
 By the 1960’s Australia was once again at war, this time in Vietnam.
 My next article on the history of the RAAF will cover this conflict and more.